 The reverse of the silver dollar presents a detail from the proposed Black Patriots Memorial.
 The bronze sculpture was designed by Ed Dwight, who is also given credit for the coin design.

 Thank you for reading.
 Please comment, upvote, resteem and advise me.

-Parabéns, seu post foi selecionado pelo projeto Brazilian Power, cuja meta é incentivar a criação de mais conteúdo de qualidade, conectando a comunidade brasileira e melhorando as recompensas no Steemit.
-Obrigado!
+Parabéns, seu post foi selecionado pelo projeto Brazilian Power, cuja meta é incentivar a criação de mais conteúdo de qualidade, conectando a comunidade brasileira e melhorando as recompensas, obrigado!